| Title: | Download and Analyze Crash Data |

 The 'file' variable indicates the file in which the given data element originally appeared.
 Here, files refers to the SAS files downloaded from NHTSA.
 Most data elements stayed in their original file.
 Those that did not were moved to the multi_ files.
 For example, 'weather' originates from the 'accident' file, but appears in the multi_acc data object created by rfars.

 The 'name_ncsa' variable describes the data element's name as assigned by NCSA (the organization within NHTSA that manages the database).
 To maximize compatibility between years and ease of use for programming, 'name_rfars' provides a cleaned naming convention (via janitor::clean_names()).
-Both names are provided here to help users find the corresponding entry in the Analytical User’s Manual but only the latter are used in the data produced by get_fars().

 Each data element has a 'label', a more human-readable version of the element names.
 For example, the label for 'road_fnc' is 'Roadway Function Class'.
 These are not definitions but may provide enough information to help users conduct their analysis.
 Consult the Analytical User’s Manual for definitions and further details.